 The counselling process is designed to help people understand or overcome their personal problems.
 Such problems, if left unresolved can result in family disruption, job loss, and severe health problems.

-The University, through the Organisational Health and Wellness office, offers support for its employees through access to a toll-free telephonic counselling service.
+The University, through the Organisational Health and Wellness office, offers support for its employees through access to two toll-free telephonic counselling services.

-The on-site counsellor will be available on Mondays and Wednesdays, stationed in the Bremner building.
-Should you wish to make an appointment to see the counsellor, please contact Susan Williams on email@example.com or extension 4376.
+An English speaking on-site counsellor will be available on Mondays and Wednesdays, while an isiXhosa speaking on-site counsellor is available on Friday (09h00 - 13h00).
+Both on-site counsellors will be stationed in the Bremner building.
+Should you wish to make an appointment to see either counsellor, please contact Susan Williams on email@example.com or extension 4376.

 On-site counsellor at SATVI (once a month), contact Marwou de Kock 023 346 5400.